-One goal forĀ The Interfaith Family Journal is to help you claim joy as an interfaith family.
+One goal for The Interfaith Family Journal is to help you claim joy as an interfaith family.
+And, some people find it easier to have intimate interfaith conversations while keeping your hands (or your children) busy.
 So to increase your joy, we’re providing coloring pages, for adults and children.
 May they inspire you during the Journal process, and spark interest in the religions and worldviews around you.

 Nature